-There were no transactions with related parties during the current and previous financial year other than the loans as detailed below.
+There were no transactions with related parties during the current and previous financial year.

 Receivable from and payable to related parties

 There were no trade receivables from or trade payables to related parties at the current and previous reporting date.